TheProxyCompany/Eden/DESIGN.md

 Eden's interface is guided by a multi-faceted design philosophy that draws from architecture, spatial computing, and a touch of magic.

+### The Orchard Style

+Our design language is **Organic Humanist Classicism**.

+- **Classical bones** - proportion, hierarchy, rhythm
+- **Organic flesh** - warmth, asymmetry, lived-in details
+- **Humanist soul** - everything exists to serve a person at a desk, not a screenshot on Twitter

+This isn't futurism.
+It's not cyberpunk.
+It's not Apple's minimal modernism.
+It's:

+> Big, calm, deliberate spaces that care about humans and nature, not spectacle.

+In software, almost nobody is doing this.
+The market is brutalist web, flat minimalism, SaaS dashboard chic, Discord gamer UI.
+No one is seriously trying to make "a chapel you can think inside of" as an app.

 ### The Governing Metaphor

 **The Room of Requirement** - A space that becomes what you need.
 Contains more than its physical dimensions allow.
 Adapts, reconfigures, reveals.

 This isn't decoration.
 It's the core principle: the interface is a *space*, not a surface.

+In Eden, the main workspace is internally called **The Room**.
+It's the primary "room of requirement" - a single place that reshapes itself around what you're doing, instead of forcing you to hop between apps and tabs.

+The architectural vocabulary: rooms, halls, atriums, balconies.
+The Room of Requirement is simply the platonic ideal room - the one that always has what you need.

 ---

 ### The Six Pillars

+Each pillar is a test.
+When shipping any view, ask the question.

 #### 1. The Cockpit Principle